 The more popular an operating system means the more applications available in the market.
 Android is the leading operating system in the market now, running on over 72% of smartphones worldwide followed by Apple’s iOS.
 I would recommend you go for smartphones that run either of these operating systems.

 Besides operating systems, the hardware manufacturer is also a major determinant of how good a smartphone is.
 All phones running iOS are developed by Apple, while smartphones running on Android are manufactured by different companies.
-Be sure to go with a manufacturer who offers greater services in your location such as repairs, warranties and other accessories.
+Be sure to go with a manufacturer who offers greater services in your location such as repairs, warranties, and other accessories.
 Also, research online to find out the quality of hardware such as the casing and the screen.
 Review the various smartphone manufacturers before settling for a particular smartphone.

 Specifications matter a lot.
 Smartphones today come in all varieties and designs.
-Some have large 5 inch screens while others have smaller pocket friendly screens.
-Depending on what you need the smartphone for, you can go for a high end smartphone with a dual or quad-core processor, more storage memory (up to 64GB) and over 8 megapixels camera.
+Some have large 5-inch screens while others have smaller pocket-friendly screens.
+Depending on what you need the smartphone for, you can go for a high-end smartphone with a dual or quad-core processor, more storage memory (up to 64GB) and over 8 megapixels camera.
 This phone will be very expensive.
-Alternatively, you can go for a mid-range smartphone with a dual core processor, about 1 GB RAM, 8 GB internal memory, 5 megapixels camera and a smaller 3.5 to 5 inch screen.
+Alternatively, you can go for a mid-range smartphone with a dual-core processor, about 1 GB RAM, 8 GB internal memory, 5 megapixels camera and a smaller 3.5 to 5-inch screen.
 This will be cheaper and can fit in your pocket.

 Lastly, buy a phone that a carrier of your choice supports.
-Since smartphones come in different bands, check to make sure that the phone works in your country - particularly a network you are in.
-You can check this in the phone's specifications or you can ask your carrier.
-Most carriers often offer smartphones at a subsidized price, you are therefore more likely to get a good deal if you get a contract phone from your carrier than if you buy a SIM free or unlocked phone.
+Since smartphones come in different bands, check to make sure that the phone works in your country – particularly a network you are in.
+You can check this in the phone’s specifications or you can ask your carrier.
+Most carriers often offer smartphones at a subsidized price, you are therefore more likely to get a good deal if you get a contract phone from your carrier than if you buy a SIM-free or unlocked phone.

 Are you going to get a new smartphone?
-Although you may have an idea what kind of smartphone, these five top ideas should guide you in making the right choice.
+Although you may have an idea of what kind of smartphone, these five top ideas should guide you in making the right choice.